nareddyt/ha-templight-sensor/README.md

 ![Shows the entity frontend card config to view TempLight Sensor's state (light's color_temp attribute)](img/using-state-frontent.png "Using State in the Frontend")

-### No More Custom Template Sensors

-You don't need to create your own template sensors to just extract out an attribute as state!
-It essentially occurs automatically now for any light you add.

 ## Supported Attributes

 The following light attributes are extracted and stored as individual TempLight Sensors:

-- `brightness`
+- Brightness (%) via the `brightness` attribute
-- `color_temp`
+- Color temperature (Kelvin) via the `color_temp` attribute
+- Color hue via the `hs_color` attribute
+- Color saturation via the `hs_color` attribute

 Please file a feature request if would like to see other light attributes as sensors.

-If the underying light does not support an attribute above (e.g. you have an RGB light that does not have color temperature), the sensor will still be created but show up as `Unavailable`.
+If the underying light does not support an attribute above (e.g. you have an RGB light that does not have color temperature), the sensor will still be created but show up as `Unknown`.

 If the light is turned off, all TempLight Sensors will show the last available value.
-They will **not** show as `Disabled` or `Unavailable`.
+They will **not** show as `Disabled`, `Unavailable`, or `Unknown`.

 ## Supported Entities